 Community Solar Project is planned for stages

-Through the Community Solar Project, members can benefit from the production of solar:
+Through the Community Solar Project, members can benefit from solar:

-- Even if member’s home or business is not a good site for solar production.
+- Even if a member’s home or business is not a good site for solar production.

-- Even if member rents their home or business
+- Even if a member rents their home or business

 - Without installing equipment on their property.